FoxxMD/blog/_posts/2025-04-22-redundant-lan-dns.md

 ## Footnotes

 [^resolver-optional]: Often times the software can serve as both a DNS server and the resolver but it is not required.
+[^simplified]: This explanation is greatly simplified and meant to be illustrative, not exhaustive.